-Apple Blossom Day Nursery was registered in 2012 and is on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
-It is situated in purposebuilt premises in the Hylton Riverside area of Sunderland.
+Acklam Children's Day Nursery is part of the Nunthorpe Nurseries Group and was registered in 1991.
+It is on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
+It is situated in dedicated premises in the Acklam area of Middlesborough.
 The nursery serves the local area and is accessible to all children.
-It operates from four play rooms and there is a fully enclosed area available for outdoor play.
-The nursery employs 13 members of childcare staff.
-Of these, all hold appropriate early years qualifications at level 3 or above, including three with Early Years Professional Status.
+It operates from three main rooms and there is a fully enclosed area available for outdoor play.

-The nursery opens Monday to Friday 51 weeks of the year.
+The nursery employs eight members of childcare staff.
+Of these, seven hold appropriate early years qualifications.
+The nursery opens Monday to Friday all year round.
 Sessions are from 7.30am until 6pm.
 Children attend for a variety of sessions.
-There are currently 58 children attending who are in the early years age group.
+There are currently 40 children attending who are in the early years age group.
 The nursery provides funded early education for two-, three- and four-year-old children.